theodi/master-builder/README.md

 3. Add a build step for 'Process Job DSLs'.
 4. Click 'Use the provided DSL script'.
 5. Copy the contents of master-builder.groovy into the 'DSL script' box.
+6. Set your github oauth token in the first line.
-6. Set the action for removed jobs to 'Delete' (or 'Disable', if you're more paranoid).
+7. Set the action for removed jobs to 'Delete' (or 'Disable', if you're more paranoid).
-7. Set then job to build periodically (every 10 minutes, say).
+8. Set then job to build periodically (every 10 minutes, say).

 Local Development
 -----------------